 This closeup shows the weathered looking finish that was created by brushing the stain on top of the wood and allowing it to dry without wiping it off.

-I know that the gray of the door and gray of the bookcases doesn’t match, but I think that it makes the door look more authentic.
+I know that the gray of the barn door and gray of the bookcase doesn’t match, but I think that it makes the door look more authentic.

 You might wonder why I chose to cover half of the bookcases with a sliding barn door.
 Well, it’s because I needed more storage space, not more space to display tchotchkes.
-The shelves behind the sliding door are filled with boxes from Ikea and Hobby Lobby that hold all sorts of home office paraphernalia.
-This side of the bookcases is only open when we need access to something in one of those boxes.
+The shelves behind the sliding door are filled with boxes that hold all sorts of home office paraphernalia.
+This side of the bookcase is only open when we need access to something in one of those storage boxes.

-Pookie built the barn door out of pre-painted rustic lumber sold at Home Depot.
+We built the barn door out of pre-painted rustic lumber which is sold at Home Depot.
 Each piece of lumber was 8′ long and had a rabbited edge on each side.
 One rabbited edge faces the front and other faces in the back.

 I was unable to find the lumber online, but our store had it in stock the last time that we were there.